Africa Addio: Post-production

-Prior to the film's release, allegations arose that a scene depicting the execution of a Congolese Simba Rebel was actually a murder done for the cameras.
+Prior to the film's release, allegations arose that a scene depicting the execution of a Congolese Simba rebel was actually a murder done for the cameras.
 This resulted in co-director Gualtiero Jacopetti being arrested on charges of snuff filming.
 The film's footage was seized by police, and the editing process was halted during the legal proceedings.
-He was acquitted after he and co-director Franco Prosperi produced documents proving they had arrived at the scene just before the execution took place.
+He was acquitted after he and co-director Franco E. Prosperi produced documents proving they had arrived at the scene just before the execution took place.

 A tie-in book with the same title, written by John Cohen, was released by Ballantine to coincide with the film's release.

 Release

 Different versions

 Various cuts of the film have appeared over the years.
-The Italian and French versions were edited and were provided with narration by Jacopetti himself.
-The American version, with the explicitly shocking title Africa: Blood and Guts, was re-released in 1970 by Jerry Gross' company Cinemation Industries and had 40 minutes cut out, mainly traces of political context, and was edited and translated without the approval of Jacopetti.
-Indeed, the differences are such that Jacopetti has called this film “a betrayal of the original idea”.
-Notable differences are thus present between the Italian and English-language versions in terms of the text of the film.
-Many advocates of the film feel that it has unfairly maligned the original intentions of the filmmakers.
-For example, the subtitled translation of the opening crawl in the Italian version reads:
+The Italian and French versions were edited and were provided with narration by Jacopetti.

-"The Africa of the great explorers, the huge land of hunting and adventure adored by entire generations of children, has disappeared forever.
-To that age-old Africa, swept away and destroyed by the tremendous speed of progress, we have said farewell.
-The devastation, the slaughter, the massacres which we assisted belong to a new Africa – one which if it emerges from its ruins to be more modern, more rational, more functional, more conscious – will be unrecognizable.
+The American version, with the explicitly shocking title Africa: Blood and Guts, was re-released in 1970 by Jerry Gross' company Cinemation Industries.
+Some 40 minutes were cut out, mainly traces of political context; it was edited and translated without the approval of Jacopetti.
+The differences are such that Jacopetti has said this film is "a betrayal of the original idea”.